Social Mobility Consultations and Blueprint Report

 Diverse workforces are more innovative, unlocking new ideas and better equipped to face future challenges.
 In today's market, both employees and clients favour companies that prioritise purpose.
 PwC's research shows that 75% of respondents want to work for socially responsible companies.
 By improving social mobility through greater access to opportunities and investment in apprenticeships, businesses can generate a significant economic impact, potentially leading to a 9% increase in GDP, according to the Sutton Trust.

-The UN Global Compact Network UK, in partnership with Slaughter and May, is hosting a series of five regional consultations across different cities in the UK, bringing together companies, industry leaders and local governments, to explore the unique challenges specific regions face with social mobility.
-The consultation findings will be consolidated into a comprehensive blueprint report, outlining actionable recommendations for businesses and government.
+In 2025, the UN Global Compact Network UK, in partnership with Slaughter and May, hosted a series of five regional consultations across different cities in the UK, bringing together companies, industry leaders, and local governments, to explore the unique challenges specific regions face with social mobility.
+The consultation findings were consolidated into a comprehensive blueprint report, outlining actionable recommendations for businesses and government.